andyblomfelt/thecataclysmoffel/Writings/Newspapers/The Almashan Taliyah - Day 3.md

 The Arcanum will host their 3rd annual licensing exam in 2 weeks, continuing a practice that began 3 years ago when the licensing system was first introduced in Almasha.
 While the admission rate remains the lowest in the history of The Arcanum, it remains the only opportunity to study magic and it's applications throughout The Port and greater Almasha.
 Sign up for the exam at the Scriptorium of Az'mari before public sign up closes at the end of this week.
 ## "AWAKENING" PROCESSION COULD SEE CONTINUED PROTEST ACTIVITY
 Over the past few years, The Arcanum has putting on their own celebration of the awakening of magic throughout the world, celebrating the ways magic continues to improve the lives of Almashan citizens.
 Protest have erupted at many of these events, however, with organizers saying that "it's all just performative from the Arcanum, they want the benefits of magic for themselves while leaving the rest of us to get addicted to Stardust."
 Those who plan to attend the Awakening Procession in Ismir Market should plan to have their suppression bracelets clearly visible, as to not be mistaken for illegal protestors.
 The Leithe Remembrance Guild continues to also host it's own events to remember those that were lost 8 years ago, in contrast to the Arcanum's approach.
-These remembrance events will be held in the southern quarter of Adho Nadi on the anniversary of the Awakening (the 5th of Imir)
+These remembrance events will be held in the southern quarter of Adho Nadi on the anniversary of the Awakening (the 5th of Imir).

 # Community
 ## SOLSTICE MARKETS BEGIN OPENING